 Pruning is essential for keeping bonsai trees small and for maintaining their compact shape.
 There are two main types of pruning: maintenance pruning and structural pruning.

 Maintenance pruning strengthens the tree by encouraging new growth.
-By cutting away young shoots and leaves it exposes the leaves underneath to air and sunlight which further strengthens the tree and benefits its overall health.
+Cutting away young shoots and leaves exposes the leaves underneath to air and sunlight which further strengthens the tree and benefits its overall health.